Banaras/Benaras is the holiest of the holy city located in the heartland of India in the northern state of Uttar Pradesh.

 Mohalla Assi (2015)

-Helmed by Chandraprakash Dwiwedi, Mohalla Assi was a satirical film based in the late 80s to early 90s.
-The film follows the life of a Sanskrit teacher played by Sunny Deol and his wife as they go through the socio-political transition of the country back then.
-The film faced troubles from the censor board owing to some explicit language but upon getting released, the film received unanimous acclaim.
+Helmed by Chandraprakash Dwivedi, Mohalla Assi was a satirical film based in the late 80s to early 90s.
+The film follows the life of a Sanskrit teacher, played by Sunny Deol, and his wife as they go through the socio-political transition of the country back then.
+The film faced troubles from the censor board owing to some explicit language, but upon being released, the film received unanimous acclaim.
 Ravi Kishan also played a pivotal role in the film which was appreciated for its extremely realistic portrayal of the city.

 Laaga Chunari Mein Daag (2007)

 The film featured the most critically acclaimed performance of Rani Mukherjee’s career.
 Following the tale of a girl from Banaras who goes to Mumbai to support her financially troubled family, the film explored some unexplored territories in terms of openness in Bollywood.
 Away from the usual tropes of a commercial Hindi film, the film revels in the story of the leading lady who turns to prostitution in order to make the ends meet.
 The absolute tearjerker film was produced by Yashraj films and was directed by Pradeep Sarkar.

 Director Manish Tiwary’s take on the classic tale of Romeo and Juliet, Issaq was a film starring Prateik Babbar and Ameya Dastur in the leading role Based on Shakespeare’s Romeo Juliet.
 Although the film received not-so-encouraging reviews upon its release, it was noted highly for its music and the leading performances.
 With Banaras as the backdrop, the film featured two fighting castes as they go through troubles owing to the love brewing between members from each caste.
 The film is now hailed as one of the best interpretations of Romeo and Juliet in the modern Hindi cinema.